MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 *   Link to download the Bootstrapper is a link for you to programmatically download the bootstrapper.
 *   WebView2 Runtime Standalone Installer is a full installer that can install the Evergreen WebView2 Runtime in offline environments.

 Currently, both the bootstrapper and standalone installer only support per-machine install, which requires elevation.
-If the user does not, a prompt asks the user to elevate permissions.
+If they are invoked without elevation, a Windows User Account Control prompt will appear to ask users to elevate permissions.

 We recommend the following workflows to ensure the Runtime is already installed before your app launches.
 You may adjust your workflow depending on your scenario.
 We also have sample code available in the [Samples repo][InstallerSample].